actionhero/actionhero/README.md

 ## Who?

-* The primary creator of the actionhero framework is [Evan Tahler](http://evantahler.com), but many others [have helped](https://github.com/actionhero/actionhero/graphs/contributors)
+* Many folks [have helped](https://github.com/actionhero/actionhero/graphs/contributors) to make ActionHero a reality.
 * If you want to contribute to actionhero, contribute to the conversation on [github](https://github.com/actionhero/actionhero) and join us on [slack](https://slack.actionherojs.com)